qiskit-community/lindbladmpo/docs/API_DOCS.md

     * 2q_components = ['ZZ'] (list[str]): A list of strings that specify the two-qubit Pauli observables to compute for all qubit pairs given in parameter "2q_indices".
 The allowed strings in the list are one of "xx", "yy", "zz", "xy", "xz", "yz", "yx", "zx", "zy" (lower or upper case).
 The observables results are saved using a file name ending with ".obs-2q.dat".
     * output_step = 1 (int): How often (in integer steps of time <img src="https://render.githubusercontent.com/render/math?math=\tau" style="vertical-align:bottom">) the observables are computed.
 In case of the value 0, no observables will be computed.
     * b_save_final_state = False (bool): Whether to save the final state to files (Three binary files will be saved, whose names will have the prefix defined in "output_files_prefix").
+    * b_quiet = False (bool): Whether to avoid writing the console output at every time step (while the output at every time step is still written to the log file).
+The initialization step output and the final output information are always written to the console (together with the log file).

 ## Class attributes